 - There is a systematic approach to monitoring, based on published guidance. - Monitoring flows from the risk assessment, and all risk controls are monitored in a systematic way across the Organisation. - The Organisation has established. implemented and maintained processes for monitoring, measurement, analysis and performance evaluation.
-Including, the extent to which legal and other requirements are fulfilled, progress towards achievement of H&S objectives, the effectiveness of operational and other These controls. systems apply to collaborative working too.
+Including, the extent to which legal and other requirements are fulfilled, progress towards achievement of H&S objectives, the effectiveness of operational and other controls.
+These systems apply to collaborative working too.

-and working as intended.
-Monitoring is compliant with the requirements of CSM for Monitoring or ISO 45001:2018.
+• Monitoring is compliant with the requirements of CSM for Monitoring or ISO 45001:2018.